 The following are areas which you may be asked about during your interview, relating to the depth and breadth of your interest in medicine, and suggestions for what to include in your answers:

-Questions relating to different speciality areas are designed to not only discover your interests but also your understanding of the different routes available to doctors.
-To enable you to answer questions regarding different aspects of healthcare, it's essential that you have a general understanding of these; for example, ensure that you’re aware of what sub-specialities you’ll encounter during your hospital-based placements, and are able to confidently discuss these.
+Questions relating to different speciality areas are designed to explore your interests and your understanding of the different routes available to doctors.
+It's essential that you have a general understanding of these; for example, ensure that you’re aware of what sub-specialities you’ll encounter during your hospital-based placements and that you can confidently discuss these.

 Having a brief understanding of the non-clinical roles available to doctors will support you to answer questions relating to these.
 If you have a particular interest in a non-clinical aspect of medicine, for example teaching or management, interviewers will want to establish why these appeal to you, so be prepared to discuss these in further detail and draw upon your experience to give examples to support your answer.
-For questions relating specifically to research, or if this is an area of interest that you choose to discuss, make sure you’re aware of the research opportunities, if any, that your chosen medical school offers; for example, do they offer research in an area that you’re particularly interested in, or do they offer a research project as part of their curriculum?
+For questions relating specifically to research, or if this is an area of interest that you choose to discuss, make sure you’re aware of the research opportunities, if any, that your chosen medical school offers.
+For example, is there the opportunity to carry out research in an area that you’re particularly interested in or do they offer a research project as part of their curriculum?
 Again, linking to your previous experience, for example research or projects that you’ve done previously which have sparked your interest, will support your answers further.

 Medical schools are looking to establish that you have a genuine interest in medicine and that you engage with medical news, research and developments.
-You may be asked about any medical or medical related publications which you read or have read, or what you find interesting within medicine.
+You may be asked about any medical or medical-related publications you have read or what you find interesting within medicine.
 More specifically, interviewers may enquire about any individual articles or research that you’ve read, and ask you to discuss them.

 Engaging with medical publications more generally, will provide you with a good overview of recent topics, but ensure that you have at least one example of an article and research that you can give a brief overview of and share why you think it’s an interesting piece.
-Make sure that the articles and research that you’re referring to are from reputable sources and that your interest and enthusiasm for medicine is apparent in your discussions.
+Ensure that the articles and research you’re referring to are from reputable sources and that your interest and enthusiasm for medicine are apparent in your discussions.

-During your interview, you may be asked about the extracurricular activities you’ve undertaken, which are specifically related to your interest in science or medicine.
-As with the previous questions regarding your medical research, the aim of these types of questions is to gauge your interest in medicine and your involvement in activities outside of your taught curriculum.
-You may be asked about these more generally or experience questions related to topics you’ve researched or projects you’ve completed.
+During your interview, you may be asked about your extracurricular activities that are specifically related to your interest in science or medicine.
+As with the previous questions regarding your medical research, these types of questions aim to gauge your interest in medicine and your involvement in activities outside of your taught curriculum.
+The questions may be more general or you could be asked directly about topics you’ve researched or projects you’ve completed.

 Questions such as these will give you the opportunity to share examples of research and activities that you’ve been involved in, outside of your work experience or academic learning, and reflect on how they have supported you to prepare for medical school.
 More than likely you’ll already have extracurricular activities that you can draw upon; this may be a wide variety of things, from projects you’ve undertaken, to research and reading, or societies you’re involved in.
-Some activities, for example charity and volunteering work, may be more difficult to experience due to the current COVID-19 restrictions; however, you may have more opportunities to explore others, with talks and conferences more likely to be available virtually, so take advantage of these where you can.
+Some activities, for example charity and volunteering work, may have been more difficult to experience over the last few years due to COVID-19 restrictions.
+However, you may have more opportunities to explore others, with talks and conferences more likely to be available virtually, so where you can, take advantage of these if you haven’t already.